TMele54/Biometric-User-Tracking/README.md

 python3 multiChipTrack.py
 ```

-Use the GUI to define a region of interest aroudn the Basketball
+Use the GUI to define a region of interest around the Basketball

 ## Development setup